 The Glyndebourne Chorus

-Property of Casa Ricordi, Milan (Universal Music Publishing Group)
+Critical edition by Piero Rattalino © Casa Ricordi, Milano (Universal Music Publishing Group)

 By arrangement with G. Ricordi & Co.
 (London) Ltd.

 Photos by Clive Barda